 Soroka et al. compared various percentages of acetamiprid and clothianidin treated Oil seed rape seeds in the planting mix to assess whether farmers could reduce the percentage of treated seed they are planting and still maintain yields.
 Decreasing treated seeds by one-third (67% treated) had no consistent effect on damage, yield, or cash return.
 The authors concluded “reducing the proportion of treated seed sown by one third can be an effective means of reducing pesticide load to the environment while maintaining efficacy, especially in situations of low-to-medium flea beetle feeding pressure.”

 Aphids, specifically the peach–potato aphid, can infect OSR with the Turnip yellow virus.
-Bayer claims that “Neonicotinoid seed treatments are very effective” and that alternatives such “pyrethroids are almost totally ineffective on this aphid as they have become resistant to this treatment”.
-It is a great shame that Bayer do not actually provide any evidence to back up these claims as, if there is an economic benefit from Neonicotinoids it is likely to be in terms of control of Turnip yellow virus.
+Bayer claims that “Neonicotinoid seed treatments are very effective” and that alternatives such as “pyrethroids are almost totally ineffective on this aphid as they have become resistant to this treatment”.
+It is a great shame that Bayer does not actually provide any evidence to back up these claims as, if there is an economic benefit from Neonicotinoids, it is likely to be in terms of control of Turnip yellow virus.

 The picture with Turnip yellow virus is more complicated than Bayer lets on.
 1) Pymetrozine is an effective aphid control agent on the autumn crop, 2) Turnip yellow virus is a more significant issue in some areas of the UK than others and 3) resistant strains of OSR have been developed that may negate the virus as a future concern.